russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Exercises/Programming Puzzles.md

 > Mr. Gordon used a couple of different large language models to generate these, then proof-read them and corrected a variety of errors.

 You can hone your programming skills, using these concepts, by trying the following puzzles.

+## Recap

+Optionally, you could review [[Loops, Counters, Functions|these two brief videos]] where Mr. Gordon identifies:

+1. how to use a loop to count occurrences of a certain condition
+2. how to separate the logic into individual functions

 ## Puzzles